Phrancis/Stack-Exchange-Utilities/Code Review Copy-Paste.md

 Use for answers which are mostly or entirely links to another site, whether on Stack Overflow/Stack Exchange or an external resource.

-> Thank you for attempting to answer.
-Link-only answers are discouraged in part because links can become stale or broken, and also because it doesn't really provide a review of the code in question.
+> Link-only answers are discouraged in part because links can become stale or broken, and also because it doesn't really provide a review of the code in question.
 See [How do I write a good answer?](https://codereview.stackexchange.com/help/how-to-answer) for reference.

 ```
-Thank you for attempting to answer.
 Link-only answers are discouraged in part because links can become stale or broken, and also because it doesn't really provide a review of the code in question.
 See [How do I write a good answer?](https://codereview.stackexchange.com/help/how-to-answer) for reference.
 ```